 The headlight switch is located on the left side of the instrument panel.
-This switch controls the operation of the headlights, parking lights, automatic headlights - if equipped, instrument panel light dimming, cargo light - if equipped, and fog lights - if equipped.
+This switch controls the operation of the headlights, parking lights, automatic headlights (if equipped), instrument panel light dimming, cargo light/trailer spotter lights (if equipped), and fog lights (if equipped).